<botshield-verify> Web Component

 Events

-In addition to callback attributes, the element dispatches standard Custom Events.
-Use addEventListener if you prefer:
+In addition to callback attributes, the element dispatches standard Custom Events:

 const el = document.querySelector('botshield-verify');